haggen/wow/README.md

 scripts/validate-xml <directory>
 ```

-These scripts will recursively walk the given directory looking for files to validate and exit non-zero status when they fail.
+These scripts will recursively walk the given directory looking for files to validate and exit non-zero status if they fail.

 They're also automatically ran for every push thanks to [Travis](https://travis-ci.org).

 ## Release

-Releases loosely follow the [semantic versioning](https://semver.org/) system.
-Always have the bump of a version in its own commit and always tag it.
-Actually, there's a script for that.
+Releases loosely follow [semantic versioning](https://semver.org/).
+Do not edit versions manually.
+Use the script:

 ```shell
 scripts/release [-h|-p|-m|-M] <path>
 ```

-`scripts/release` will bump the version for given add-on, commit it, tag it and push the change to the remote respository.
-Use the options `-p`, `-m`, or `-M` for patch, minor, or major releases respectively.
+This will bump the specified version for given add-on, commit it, tag it and push to the remote respository.
+Options `-p`, `-m`, or `-M` stand for patch, minor, or major release respectively.
 Minor and major are increments of one.
-Patch releases count the commits since last version.
+Patch releases count the commits since last release.

 ## Legal